imatge-upc/CartNet/README.md

 ## Dependencies

-The environment relies on these dependencies:
+The environment used for the results reported in the paper relies on these dependencies:

 ```sh
 pytorch==1.13.1